ferrarienz0/generating-weights-server/README.md

 ## Getting Started

-After cloning this repository, create a .env file containing the mongoDB service URL and the server port.
+After cloning this repository, create a .env file containing the mongoDB service URL, the server port and host (see .env.example).

 Install virtualenv using: <br />
 (Windows) **py -m pip install --user virtualenv** <br />